NeroVanbiervliet/cortex/README.md

 Variables to be set include server ip addresses and mac addresses for the devices.

 ## Building

 The files below are shared between the rooms.
 For lack of better arduino `include` mechanisms, these files are duplicated by a build script.
 The source files are located in the `lib` directory.

 Building is done using [aap](http://www.a-a-p.org/).
 Run `aap` to update `*.lib.ino` files.

+## Libraries

+Libraries define shared code between different rooms.
+Most of them require calling a `setup` function during the `setup()` phase in the main code file.
+Some require additional interfacing.

 #### lib/common.ino